Skip to content

 There is no gravity in space

-Gravity exists throughout space and never reaches zero.
-Astronauts on the International Space Station experience about 90 percent of Earth's surface gravity, but they appear weightless because the station and its crew are in continuous free fall around Earth, which is the definition of orbital flight.
+Gravity exists throughout space and never truly reaches zero.
+Astronauts aboard the International Space Station experience roughly 90 percent of the gravity felt at Earth's surface, but they appear weightless because the station and everything inside it are in continuous free fall around Earth, the defining condition of orbital flight.

 What we know